Your company is already operating in Germany and you would now like to export worldwide?

 From Thomas Bozoyan, Markus Wiencke | Berlin

 In the ranking of regions of origin, that puts Asia-Pacific is in third place after the EU and other European countries.
 With 200 projects, China is the most important Asian investor in Germany.
 Japan follows with 36 projects, India with 33 projects, South Korea with 22 projects, Singapore with 17 projects, Taiwan with 13 projects, and Australia with 10 projects.
-A further 5 projects were recorded from New Zealand, Malaysia, Thailand, and Vietnam.
+A further five projects were recorded from New Zealand, Malaysia, Thailand, and Vietnam.

-Following the decline during the Covid-19 pandemic to 265 projects in 2021 and 272 projects in 2022, or 14.7% and 15.3% respectively of total projects, expansions have consolidated again.
+Following the decline during the Covid-19 pandemic to 265 projects in 2021 and 272 projects in 2022 (14.7% and 15.3% of total projects respectively), expansions have consolidated again.

 With 90 projects, the largest focus of investment was on electronics and automation (27%), followed by 70 projects in the fields of energy and resources (21%) and mobility and logistics (17%).
 This was followed by the digitalization sector with 34 projects (10%) and healthcare and life sciences with 17 projects (8%).
 The other 59 projects (17%) were distributed across various sectors.